Teamkiller324/Counter-Strike-Japanese-Translation/README.md

 Translated from scratch to japanese.
 Because the default is missing alot of translations.
 Unused translation strings are removed.

 Will be updated as frequently as possible, to remain relevant to the game's latest updates.
+Corrections are very much appreciated.

 Drop in the translation text files onto \csgo\resource\ directory.
 Than add '-language improved_japanese' to launch parameter.